Finance 101 for Startups

 As Jeff Burkland highlighted in "Financial Modeling, Seed Stage," many startups don't need a financial model until they get closer to a Series A fundraise.
 The formula for getting bookkeeping and accounting services for startups right from the start is straight-forward and not terribly expensive, and I have outlined the key steps below.
 However, in my experience, it is prevalent for startups to get it wrong, either because they are cutting corners or not dedicating enough time/resources to establishing a good accounting foundation.
 Here are some of the common pitfalls I have seen from startups with poorly set up accounting systems and processes:

 - Significant time and money investment required to clean up incorrect accounting.
 I have seen several startups have to completely re-do their historical accounting records, a huge distraction that can easily cost 10x what it would have cost to do it right the first time

-- Manual and error prone processes that waste time and money and create a huge distractions to the business
+- Manual and error-prone processes that waste time and money and create a massive distraction to the business

 - Large tax penalties due to missed or incorrect filings

 To avoid these risks, there are a few key steps you can take to ensure that you establish an excellent accounting foundation for your startup:

 - Hire experienced accounting support.
 While CEOs and other co-founders may be savvy with numbers, this doesn't make them good accountants.
 Bring in professional outsourced CFO services that have experience implementing accounting systems and processes with startups.
 There are many firms and individuals that offer outsourced CFO services and accounting services for startups at reasonable rates (including Burkland).